 Michigan State was founded in 1855 as the Agricultural College of the State of Michigan and was the prototype for 69 land-grant institutions.
-The University’s colleges include: Agriculture and Natural Resources, Arts and Letters, The Eli Broad College of Business and the Eli Broad Graduate School of Management, Communication Arts and Sciences, Law, Education, Engineering, Human Ecology, Human Medicine, James Madison College, Natural Science, Nursing, Osteopathic Medicine, Social Science and Veterinary Medicine.
+The University’s colleges include: Agriculture and Natural Resources, Arts and Letters, The Eli Broad College of Business and the Eli Broad Graduate School of Management, Communication Arts and Sciences, Education, Engineering, Human Medicine, James Madison College, Law, Lyman Briggs College, Music, Natural Science, Nursing, Osteopathic Medicine, Residential College in the Arts and Humanities, Social Science, and Veterinary Medicine.

 East Lansing is primarily an academic community.
-Major employers outside the University and in neighboring Lansing, include General Motors, the state government and service industries.
-The 2006-2008 American Community Survey estimates indicate that 44.2% of the employed civilian population in East Lansing work in management, professional and related occupations, 25.1% in service occupations, and 25.2 in sales and office occupations.
-The population is 81.9% white, 6.1% black or African American and 7.9% Asian.
-In 2006-2008, the average total population of East Lansing was 45,931.
+Major employers outside the University and in neighboring Lansing, include General Motors, the state government, and service industries.
+The 2010-2012 American Community Survey estimates indicate that 46.3% of the employed civilian population in East Lansing work in management, business science, and arts occupations, 25.9% in service occupations, and 22.2% in sales and office occupations.
+According to the 2008-2012 American Community Survey, the population is 77.5% white, 7% black or African American, and 11.3% Asian.
+In 2013, the average total population of East Lansing was 48,554.

 To serve both University and community patrons, items are selected with both current use and future research in mind.
 Most items offered will be appropriate for the collection except ephemera, forms, posters, internal manuals and handbooks of no general interest, and pamphlet-type materials.

-Item selection is the responsibility of the U.S. Documents Librarian, who may seek input from appropriate subject bibliographers, faculty members or others.
-The Documents Librarian carries out regular, ongoing review of item selections.
-The Documents Librarian performs a zero-based review of item selection at least once every five years.
+Item selection is the responsibility of the U.S. Government Information Librarian, who may seek input from appropriate subject specialists, faculty members, or others.
+The Government Information Librarian carries out regular, ongoing review of item selections.
+The Government Information Librarian performs a zero-based review of item selection at least once every five years.

-The Libraries purchase non-depository indexes, finding tools, full-text collections and reference works in all formats as appropriate to provide better access to depository materials.
-Current subscriptions include CIS Index/Proquest Congressional, Proquest Statistical, Social Explorer and World News Connection.
+The Libraries purchase non-depository indexes, finding tools, full-text collections, and reference works in all formats as appropriate to provide better access to depository materials.
+Current subscriptions include CIS Index/Proquest Congressional, Proquest Statistical, and Social Explorer.
 Full-text collections include the U.S. Serial Set Digital Collection and U.S. Executive Branch Documents (in microfiche and online).

 The department also purchases selected collections of non-depository materials and their indexes to provide users with government documents not available through depository channels.
 These include Declassified Documents and the non-depository collection of ASI microfiche.
 Other departments such as Main Library Reference and the Business Library also purchase materials that supplement or enhance access to depository and non-depository government information.

-U.S. federal government publications not distributed through depository channels are acquired by gift, purchase or directly from the publishing agency by the Documents Librarian and bibliographers in the appropriate subject area.
+U.S. federal government publications not distributed through depository channels are acquired by gift, purchase, or directly from the publishing agency by the Government Information Librarian and subject specialists in the appropriate subject area.
 These publications fall into two categories: publications distributed only electronically to depositories but also available in print or other tangible format, or government publications not distributed in any format to depositories (ie “fugitive” publications).
 Publications in the first category are generally not acquired for the Documents collection to avoid duplication of content in multiple formats, unless the electronic format is difficult to use or does not meet the present and future needs of the user communities in some other way.
 Tangible and online fugitive publications are actively sought.
-There is consultation between the Documents Librarian and subject bibliographers to avoid duplication of materials and effort.
+There is consultation between the Government Information Librarian and subject specialists to avoid duplication of materials and effort.